-Once we've invested in a timeless piece, we want that item to last us through the years.
+Once we've invested in a timeless piece of clothing, we want that item to last us through the years.
 Be it your everyday T-shirt collection or favorite pairs of jeans, these staple pieces deserve to stay in tip-top shape so you can lean on them for a number of occasions and look forward to wearing them every time.
 The number one way of extending the life of your wardrobe is to properly care for each and every piece.
-For those that call for being washed in a machine instead of dropped off at the dry cleaner's, particular care and attention are essential.
-Below we've outlined a precise step-by-step of how to wash clothes so you can keep your brights bright, darks dark, and delicates looking brand new.
+For those that call for being washed in a machine instead of dropped off at the dry cleaner, particular care and attention are essential.
+Below we've outlined a precise step-by-step guide for how to wash clothes so you can keep your brights bright, darks dark, and delicates looking brand new.

 Prep: Check Labels

 Decoding the symbols on clothing labels can feel a lot like taking a test, one that you definitely don't want to fail.
 Here's what you need to know to pass with flying colors:

 1.The machine-wash symbol refers to the temperature that should be used to wash the item.
 If the symbol contains one dot, you wash in cold; two dots, you wash in warm; three dots, you wash in hot.
 If there is an X over the symbol, head to your nearest dry cleaners.